Optics series, lecture — II

 Lets discuss some of the important results of spherical aberration without having to go through the strenuous exercise of deriving them by fundamental principles.

-2. For a single spherical refracting surface the corresponding expression is given by:
+b.
+For a single spherical refracting surface the corresponding expression is given by:

 Note: The only primary aberration that occurs when object points are axial is spherical aberration.
 All other primary aberrations are absent for axial object points.

-For a lens of shape factor q = + 0.8 coma is zero, where:
+For a lens of shape factor q = + 0.8 coma is zero, where: .

 If Abbe sine condition is satisfied both SA and coma are zero:

 When the object point is considerably off-axis the incident rays of light strike the lens asymmetrically.
 There are two important planes defined for an optical system, which are mutually perpendicular.
 These two planes are called as meridional — or tangential, and sagittal plane.

 Astigmatism comes from Greek: for a = not and stigma = point or spot.
 Similarly sagitta is Latin for arrow.

-4. Curvature of field.
+4. Curvature of field

 We saw that astigmatism occurs when sagittal and meridional planes have an asymmetric amount of incidence.
 This happens when object-point is highly off-axis and the resultant focal lengths of the two planes differ.

-On sagittal plane there is a line of focus perpendicular to the meridional plane and is called as sagittal focal-line.
+On the sagittal plane there is a line of focus perpendicular to the meridional plane and is called as sagittal focal-line.
 Similarly on meridional plane there is a focal line perpendicular to the sagittal plane and its called as meridional focal-line.

-So, the focal points lie on two different surfaces.
+So the focal points lie on two different surfaces.
 When they coincide astigmatism is zero.
-But even then, resulting image surface is curved.
+But even then resulting image surface is curved.
 This is known as curvature of field.

 Like SA, distortion can be an exclusive aberration.
 All other primary aberrations can be absent even when distortion is the only primary aberration that is present in a system.
-It is caused due to non-uniform magnification.
+Distortion is caused due to non-uniform magnification.